-This topic provides instructions to delete and reactivate the Phoenix AWS proxy.
+This topic provides instructions to delete and reactivate the Phoenix AWS Proxy.

-Delete Phoenix AWS proxy
+Delete Phoenix AWS Proxy

-If you are an administrator, you can delete an instance of Phoenix AWS proxy at any time.
-After the delete operation, Phoenix AWS proxy loses the persistent connection.
-However, you can activate Phoenix AWS proxy again, see Reactivate Phoenix AWS proxy.
+If you are an administrator, you can delete an instance of Phoenix AWS Proxy at any time.
+After the delete operation, Phoenix AWS Proxy loses the persistent connection.
+However, you can activate Phoenix AWS Proxy again, see Reactivate Phoenix AWS Proxy.

-- Log on to Phoenix Management Console.
+- Log in to the Phoenix Management Console.